kasyapgirijan/kasyapgirijan.github.io/_posts/2024-02-02-htb-broker-writeup.md

 ![img-description](/assets/img/htb/broker/4.png) _reverse shell_

-I was able obtain reverse shell and seems like we owned the user of machine
+I was able obtain reverse shell and now we own the user of machine.

-#### From User to Root:
+### From User to Root:

 I ensured to stabilize the shell.